zalando-nakadi/kanadi/README.md

 ### Goals

-* Uses [akka-http](http://doc.akka.io/docs/akka-http/current/scala.html) as the underlying HTTP client for streaming
+* Uses [pekko-http](https://pekko.apache.org/docs/pekko-http/current/) as the underlying HTTP client for streaming
 * Uses [circe](https://github.com/circe/circe) for dealing with JSON
-* Uses [akka-stream-json](https://github.com/mdedetrich/akka-streams-json) for streaming of JSON
+* Uses [pekko-stream-json](https://github.com/mdedetrich/pekko-streams-circe) for streaming of JSON

-The underlying goal is to have a high performance/throughput Nakadi client that uses streaming all the way down (including json) that is easily configurable via akka-http.
+The underlying goal is to have a high performance/throughput Nakadi client that uses streaming all the way down (including json) that is easily configurable via pekko-http.

 ### Non-Goals